MakeSchool-Tutorials/Node-Gif-Search/P03-Search-Gifs/content.md

 # Updating the Template

 It is a **Best Practice** to work from the "outside-in" so from what the user experiences in the views back to the controller logic and database structure.
-So we can start by making an HTML template (enhanced by Handlebars) ready to display images from the giphy API.
+So we can start by making an HTML template (enhanced by Handlebars) ready to display images from the tenor API.

 We'll use the Handlebars.js `{{#each}}` iterator to loop over the array of gifs that the Tenor API will return.